github/vscode-codeql-starter/README.md

 This project is [licensed](LICENSE.md) under the MIT License.

 The CodeQL extension for Visual Studio Code is [licensed](https://github.com/github/vscode-codeql/blob/master/extensions/ql-vscode/LICENSE.md) under the MIT License.
-The version of CodeQL used by the CodeQL extension is subject to the [CodeQL Research Terms & Conditions](https://securitylab.github.com/tools/codeql/license).
+The version of CodeQL used by the CodeQL extension is subject to the [GitHub CodeQL Terms & Conditions](https://securitylab.github.com/tools/codeql/license).